 We provide a home birth service for women living within our catchment area.

-If you decide to have a home birth, a community midwife will come to your home to look after you during labour until your baby is born.
-There are community midwives on call all day and all night, so the midwife will come when you are in labour.
+If you decide to have a home birth our midwives will come to your home to look after you during labour until your baby is born.

 Why might I consider a home birth?

-- You would like to labour and give birth in a familiar and private environment
+- You would like to labour and give birth in a familiar and private setting

 - You would prefer to avoid having medical interventions

-- You would like to have the chance to get to know your midwives before the birth
+- You would like to develop a connection with your midwives before the birth

-- You and your partner want to start your family life together at home, or perhaps you would like to have your other children nearby for the birth
+- You and your partner want to start your family life together at home, or perhaps you would like to have your other children or wider family nearby for the birth

 If you are thinking about this, please let your midwife know as soon as possible.
-They will refer you to the team of midwives based either at Queen Charlotte’s & Chelsea Hospital or St Mary’s Hospital.
+They will refer you to the home birth team.

 If you plan a home birth, you will have some of your antenatal appointments with the team of midwives who will be looking after you in labour.
 They will get to know you during your pregnancy and will also look after you in the days following the birth of your baby.